harisankarsadasivan/harisankarsadasivan.github.io/index.md

 -[Juechu Dong](https://joydddd.github.io/) and [Xueshen Liu](https://www.linkedin.com/in/xueshen-liu-a75718205/), U Michigan Ann Arbor<br/>

 ## News
+- **[July.
+2024]** Our paper on attempting to set the direction for genomics acceleration for the next decades is out.
+Here's a [pre-print]([https://rocm.blogs.amd.com/ecosystems-and-partners/university-of-michigan/README.html](https://www.researchgate.net/publication/382267876_The_Genomic_Computing_Revolution_Defining_the_Next_Decades_of_Accelerating_Genomics)).
 - **[May.
-2024]** Our paper on GPU accelerated Minimap2 chaining is accepted at Biosys, ASPLOS 2024.
+2024]** Our paper on GPU accelerated Minimap2 chaining is presented at Biosys, ASPLOS 2024.
 Here's an [AMD blog post](https://rocm.blogs.amd.com/ecosystems-and-partners/university-of-michigan/README.html) detailing our collaboration.
 - **[April.
 2024]** Joined as a part-time course instructor in ECE, UW Seattle to teach GPU Programming.
 [Here's](https://www.linkedin.com/posts/uwece_applied-parallel-programming-on-gpusis-a-activity-7199847814019911680-kIcG?utm_source=share&utm_medium=member_desktop) what my students like about the most popular course at UW-ECE in 'SP24.
 - **[Jan.
 2024]** Our paper on GPU accelerated Dynamic Time Warping is published in the Journal of Biotechnology and Biomedicine.
 - **[Dec.
 2023]** [Joined as a part-time course instructor](https://www.khaleejtimes.com/kt-network/accelerating-emergent-workloads-in-ai-and-genomics-via-industry-academia-collaborations) at Paul G Allen School of CSE, UW Seattle to teach GPU Programming.